Healthy Homes Assessment Glenside

 Home Assessments Glenside for Rental Properties

-There are a variety of concerns to check when conducting an house evaluation to determine if your rental property is in compliance with all the basic requirements of Healthy Homes Standards.
-The most common are:
+There are many concerns to check when conducting the home review to determine if your rental property is in compliance with the minimum requirements of the Healthy Homes Standard.
+There are a few examples:

 • Is there adequate drainage and stopping of draughts?

-The repercussions of not having an Healthy home in relation to The Residential Tenancies Act and consequently being in the wrong of an ruling on tenancy solutions ruling can be extremely costly for property owners and landlords.
-For expert advice, call today to book your rental property home evaluation.
+The consequences of not having the Healthy home in relation to the Residential Tenancies Act and consequently being on the wrong side of a tenancy services ruling could be significant for property owners and landlords.
+For specialist advice get in touch now and schedule your rental property home assessment.

 home assessments for rental properties